 13236 Townline Rd., Waukegan | (847) 662- 5733

-At Kroll’s, hayrides are $4 per person, but children age two and younger ride free.
-The best part of this hayride is that the driver educates patrons about the different crops grown on the farm and explains different aspects of farming, which might include growing gourds, corn, pumpkins, honey bee pollination versus wind pollination, crop rotation, and hay versu straw.
+The best part of this hayride is that the driver educates patrons about the different crops grown on the farm and explains various aspects of farming, which might include growing gourds, corn, pumpkins, honey bee pollination versus wind pollination, crop rotation, and hay versus straw.
 There is a question and answer time during the hayride for your curious kids.
-General admission is free — you pay (cash only!) for the activities you’d like to do.
 Read Melissa’s 2011 review.

 Special Events with Hayrides